 SAP has never in its history been concerned with the costs incurred by its customers or the implementation speed.
-If SAP were concerned with implementation speed they would have removed many consulting partners that have very long implementation timelines, but SAP will partner with any consulting company.
+If SAP were concerned with implementation speed, they would have removed many consulting partners with very long implementation timelines, but SAP will partner with any consulting company.

 So why the sudden concern now?